 Straight or curved scissor plier with serrated blades used in the constriction of blood vessels during surgery to prevent bleeding and control haemorrhage.

-Hemostats (Haemostats), Arterial Forceps, Artery Forceps, Artery Clips
+Hemostats (Haemostats), Arterial Forceps, Artery Forceps, Artery Clips, Hemostatic Clamp

-Locking forceps (aka hemostats clamps) used to compress an artery to forestall bleeding with finger loops grasped by the thumb and middle or ring fingers, while the index finger helps guide the instrument, to facilitate handling.
-The locking mechanism is a series of interlocking teeth located near the finger loops that allow the user to adjust the clamping force of the pliers.
-As the forceps are closed, the teeth engage and keep the instrument’s grasping surfaces from separating.
-A simple shift of the fingers is all that is needed to dis-engage the teeth and allow the grasping ends to move apart.
+Locking forceps used to compress an artery to forestall bleeding.
+The thumb and middle or ring fingers grasp the finger loops, while the index finger helps guide the instrument, to facilitate handling.
+The locking mechanism consists of a series of interlocking teeth located near the finger loops that allow the user to adjust the clamping force of the pliers.
+As the forceps are closed, the teeth engage and keep the instrument’s tips from separating.
+A simple shift of the fingers is all that is needed to dis-engage the teeth and open the pliers.

 - Nom Instrument: Kelly [140mm (5.51in)]